droglenc/NCGraphing/resources/Syllabus-Current.md

   </table>
 </div>

-**Exercises handed in late may still receive "completeness" points but cannot receive "correctness" points.**
+**Exercises handed in late may still receive "completeness" points but may not receive any "correctness" points.**

 ### Final Project